-Please continue to look after each other and pray that the Lord will watch over us and keep us safe from harm.
+In the weeks and months ahead it is still important to look after one another, to comply with the restrictions and to pray that the Lord will continue to watch over us and keep us safe.

 Mass to view on line

 With the exception of Sunday, I will celebrate Mass privately during the week remembering the following Intentions:

 - Thursday – The sick, their families, NHS staff & Care Workers

 - Sunday: 10.30 in St. Patrick’s Church – For the intentions of all our parishioners – booking is necessary